Yi Jing (I Ching WG) - The Book of Changes

 History of the I Ching

 The Yi Jing dates back about 3,000 years when it was probably used only for divination.
 Although it is claimed to date from the start of the Zhou dynasty there is no direct evidence to support this.
-Individual hexagrams have been found on Shang dynasty ‘oracle bones’ but there is no evidence that these were related to the Yi Jing as we know it today.
-It's likely that there were several divination schemes in use.
-It is likely that the basic text of omens stabilized around 800BCE.
+Individual hexagrams have been found on Shang dynasty ‘oracle bones’ but there is no direct evidence that these were related to the Yi Jing as we know it today.
+It is likely that there were several divination schemes in use.
+The basic 'omen' text stabilized around 800BCE.
 The oldest text is called Zhōuyì after the name of the dynasty and is attributed to legendary Emperor Fuxi (c.
 2800 BCE) and King Wen of Zhou .
-Fuxi is credited with the eight trigrams and King Wen with the sequence of hexagrams.
+Fuxi is credited with creating the eight trigrams and King Wen with creating the sequence of hexagrams.
 It was certainly used in China during the Zhou dynasty long before the birth of Confucius (551BCE).

 Eight Trigrams